 - only one function is needed from a whole library

-- some static data are needed, geo locations for example
+- some static data are needed, for example geo locations

 - a whole library may be copied at a specific version because there is no available release